 The finishing material is inherently sustainable, made from natural and abundant materials, including sand, quartz, feldspar, and clay.
 The traditional tiles also discourage the growth of mold and mildew and do not absorb odors.

-Service Life: Traditional tiles are known to have a minimum service life of 50 years, and a broken backsplash tile can be easily replaced.
 When purchasing Spanish tiles for your kitchen backsplash, make sure to get an extra number of tiles to be stored in case there will be a need to replace damaged tiles in the future.

-Types Of Spanish Tile For Kitchen Backsplash
+Types Of Spanish Kitchen Backsplash Tile

-Traditional Spanish Kitchen Tiles
+Traditional Tiles

 The traditionally made Spanish tile is a much-sought finishing material due mainly to its artistic quality.
 Authentic Spanish tiles are hand-painted using natural pigments.
 The traditional tiles are encaustic tiles which meaning are produced by using heat during their production, melting beeswax and varnish for the layers of wax to fuse with the tile.